 NIA files charge sheet against 4 Jaish-e-Mohammed aides of Pulwama attack mastermind

-The NIA Wednesday filed a charge sheet against four Jaish-e-Mohammed (JeM) aides of Pulwama attack mastermind, in a case of conspiring for terror acts across the country.
+The NIA Wednesday filed a supplementary charge sheet against four Jaish-e-Mohammed (JeM) aides of Pulwama attack mastermind in a case of conspiring terror acts across country.
 The NIA had last September filed a charge sheet claiming that JeM's Sajjad Ahmad Khan, a close aide of Pulwama attack mastermind Mudassir Ahmad Khan, was conspiring terror acts across India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)